Search Search

 Perhaps the real luxury is not what we own, but what we are able to experience fully.

-And sometimes, the one who owns less, enjoys more.
+Sometimes, the one who owns less, enjoys more.